st003/nand2tetris/projects/7/VMTranslator/README.md

 A VM translator for Nand2Tetris' stack-based VM instructions written in the Python programming language.

 _Note: Python used to simplify the assignment submission proccess.
-I would have prefered to write this in Go._
+I would have preferred to write this in Go._

 ## Prerequisites